Dalas121/Heir_2_The_Throne/README.md

 - the player chooses their next scenario via the overworld.
 Only some scenarios are available at a time, depending on the current "phase"
 - after playing a certain number of scenarios (varies by difficulty), the player is forcibly advanced to the next phase
 - each scenario has a preview, including:
-	- difficulty (1 skull, 2 skulls, etc)
+	- difficulty (1-3 skulls, or 4 skulls for the final scenario, etc)
 	- reward: gold carryover (no/low/high)
 	- reward: new recruits
 	- reward: loyal companions